 - Archive (live) recordings from, for example, concerts - write to Ask the library

-- Collected recordings of, for example, traditional music or interviews about music - write to Ask the library
+Collected recordings of, for example, traditional music or interviews about music - write to us

-The material is on all types of media, such as phonograph rollers, reel-to-reel tape, cassette tape and DAT tape.
+The material is on all types of media, such as phonograph cylinder, reel-to-reel tape, cassette tape, and Digital Audio Tape (DAT).
 We are in the process of digitising part of the material.

 You can listen to cassette tapes and CDs in our reading room in Aarhus.
 For preservation purposes, it is not possible to play phonograph cylinders and gramophone records (shellac and vinyl).

-We have a very extensive number of recordings and sheet music (for example scores and piano extracts) of musical drama of both Danish and foreign origin.
-You can borrow a large part of it to take home.
+We have a very extensive number of recordings and sheet music (for example scores or piano scores) of musical drama of both Danish and foreign origin.
+Some of the material is available for borrowing.
 You can find it via the library system, where you can search for composer, musician or work title, and so on.

-Some notes are digitised, for example the oldest pieces from the Royal Danish Opera, Bournonville's ballets and Copenhagen revues.
+Some music has been digitised, for example the oldest pieces from the Royal Danish Opera, Bournonville's ballets and Copenhagen vaudevilles.

 Texts for musical drama are available both in printed form and as manuscripts, both Danish and foreign, and they can be searched via the library system.
-Particularly the printed texts you can often borrow to take home, others you can only see in our reading rooms.
-You can get more information in the theatre collection
+Particularly the printed texts are often available for borrowing, whereas others you can only see in our reading rooms.
+Find more information in the heatre collection

-We have a large collection of handwritten sheet music manuscripts from many Danish composers and also a small collection from foreign ones.
-In addition, we have many transcripts of manuscripts.
+We have a large collection of handwritten music manuscripts from many Danish composers as well as a small collection from foreigners.
+In addition, we have many manuscript copies.

 The manuscripts are registered in the library system, and the oldest can be found in the manuscript collection.

-The Folklore Archive has a large number of song recordings and fiddler songbooks as sheet music manuscripts.
-They can be partially searched in the library system.
+The folklore archives has a large number of fiddlers' music books and songbooks as music manuscripts.
+Some of these can be searched in the library system.

 We have performance material (score, piano excerpts, instrumental and vocal music) for many works, both Danish and foreign.
 Some go back to the 18th century, and some are only in handwriting.
-Others are newer works that Orchestral users can borrow to take home.
+Others are newer works which are available for borrowing by Orchestral users.
 You can search for the works via the library system.

-You can only see some performance material at the Research reading room in The Black Diamond, Copenhagen, while some of the newer voice material can be borrowed by ensembles.
+Some of the performance material you can only see at the Research reading room in The Black Diamond, Copenhagen, while some of the newer editions can be borrowed by ensembles.

-You will primarily find programmes in the small print collection.
+You will primarily find programmes in the pamphlet and ephemera collection.

 The material is only partially registered, so you cannot find everything we have in the library system.

-We have an almost complete collection of Danish printed sheet music.
-Some you can borrow to take home, some you can only use at the Research reading room in The Black Diamond.
+We have an almost complete collection of Danish printed music.
+Some publications are available for borrowing, whereas others you can only use at the Research reading room in The Black Diamond.

-In addition, we have a large collection of printed foreign sheet music in all genres and time periods that you can borrow.
-When it comes to chamber and orchestral music, in addition to score, there is also vocal sheet music.
-Some of the older material you can only view in the Research reading room in The Black Diamond (material in Copenhagen) or in the Reading room on Victor Albecks vej in Aarhus (material in Aarhus).
+In addition, we have a large collection of printed foreign music in all genres and time periods that you can borrow.
+When it comes to chamber and orchestral music, in addition to scores, there are parts.
+Some of the older material you can only use in the Research reading room in The Black Diamond (material in Copenhagen) or in the Reading room on Victor Albecks vej in Aarhus (material in Aarhus).

 You can get a digital copy free of charge of older Danish sheet music without copyright.
-You can find the printed notes via the library system, where you can, for example, search for composer or work title as well as crew.
-It is stated in the information about the individual material how you access it.
+You can find the printed music via the library system, where you can search for composer or work title as well as instruments.